-1 Q. HAVE YOU INCLUDED INFORMATION ON THE SPREADSHEET 2 REFERENCES FOR THE MODIFICATIONS YOU MADE TO THE AE CCOS 3 MODEL?
-4 A. Yes.
-Schedule CJ-5 provides the lines, columns, and tab labels for the changes that were 5 made, pursuant to the rules for filing the recommendation.
-6 V. ALLOCATION OF REVENUE REDUCTIONS TO CLASSES 7 Q. WHAT IS THE CLASS REVENUE DISTRIBUTION ISSUE IN THIS CASE?
-8 A. Class revenue distribution involves the assignment or allocation of a system revenue 9 increase or decrease to rate classes.
-The CCOS results provide useful information which 10 is considered in addition to non-cost principles.
-This case pertains to the allocation of a 11 system revenue decrease.
-Based on ICA's revenue requirement adjustments, ICA 12 proposes to allocate \$39.8 million of base revenue decreases among customer classes.
-13 Q. WHAT IS THE APPROPRIATE ROLE OF THE EMBEDDED CCOS STUDY 14 RESULTS IN DETERMINING CLASS REVENUE INCREASES?
-15 A. The CCOS provides useful information for developing the class revenue increases, but it 16 should not be the sole consideration.
-Non-cost considerations are appropriate in 17 mitigating pure CCOS results.
-This principle has been recognized in longstanding 18 regulatory texts, such as Dr. James Bonbright's seminal Principles of Public Utility 19 Rates.
-73 20 CCOS studies are imprecise instruments.
-The studies will allocate costs to a 21 multiple decimal point level, but this may provide a false sense of security about the accuracy of the studies.
+2 Q. HAVE YOU INCLUDED INFORMATION ON THE SPREADSHEET 3 REFERENCES FOR THE MODIFICATIONS YOU MADE TO THE AE CCOS 4 MODEL?

+5 A. Yes.
+Schedule CJ-5 provides the lines, columns, and tab labels for the changes that were 6 made, pursuant to the rules for filing the recommendation.

+7 V. ALLOCATION OF REVENUE REDUCTIONS TO CLASSES

+8 Q. WHAT IS THE CLASS REVENUE DISTRIBUTION ISSUE IN THIS CASE?

+9 A. Class revenue distribution involves the assignment or allocation of a system revenue 10 increase or decrease to rate classes.
+The CCOS results provide useful information which 11 is considered in addition to non-cost principles.
+This case pertains to the allocation of a 12 system revenue decrease.
+Based on ICA's revenue requirement adjustments, ICA 13 proposes to allocate \$38.9 million of base revenue decreases among customer classes.

+1Q.WHAT IS THE APPROPRIATE ROLE OF THE EMBEDDED CCOS STUDY2RESULTS IN DETERMINING CLASS REVENUE INCREASES?

+A. The CCOS provides useful information for developing the class revenue increases, but it should not be the sole consideration.
+Non-cost considerations are appropriate in mitigating pure CCOS results.
+This principle has been recognized in longstanding regulatory texts, such as Dr. James Bonbright's seminal Principles of Public Utility Rates.

+CCOS studies are imprecise instruments.
+The studies will allocate costs to a 8 9 multiple decimal point level, but this may provide a false sense of security about the 10 accuracy of the studies.
 This conclusion is based on two general reservations regarding embedded CCOS studies.
-First, some of the costs are classified and allocated on a disputable causal basis and subjective judgment enters into the selection and development of allocation methods.
-The CCOS results may be quite sensitive to alternative classification or allocation decisions which are within the range of reasonable choices.
-As a result, it may be more appropriate to characterize the CCOS in the form of a range of acceptable rates of return instead of a single point estimate.
-For instance, in the 2012 rate review, AE took the position that class revenue changes within 5% of the CCOS study result are reasonable and justified.
-Second, CCOS studies are a static snapshot of the dynamic relationship between supply and demand.
-Both costs and class usage characteristics will change over various time periods.
-For these reasons, some degree of judgment may be appropriate in applying the CCOS study to class revenue increases.
-"Cost based rates" are best viewed as representing a reasonable band around the CCOS results, rather than exact price points.
-Furthermore, CCOS studies which do not recognize the differences in risk associated with customer classes should be utilized cautiously.
+First, some of the costs are classified and allocated on a 11 12 disputable causal basis and subjective judgment enters into the selection and development 13 The CCOS results may be quite sensitive to alternative of allocation methods.
+14 classification or allocation decisions which are within the range of reasonable choices.
+15 As a result, it may be more appropriate to characterize the CCOS in the form of a range of acceptable rates of return instead of a single point estimate.
+For instance, in the 2012 16 17 rate review, AE took the position that class revenue changes within 5% of the CCOS 18 study result are reasonable and justified.
+Second, CCOS studies are a static snapshot of 19 the dynamic relationship between supply and demand.
+Both costs and class usage 20 characteristics will change over various time periods.
+For these reasons, some degree of 21 judgment may be appropriate in applying the CCOS study to class revenue increases.

-73 Bonbright, Principles of Public Utility Rates at 29, (Columbia Press 1961).
+Bonbright, Principles of Public Utility Rates at 29, (Columbia Press 1961).